 All care has been taken to check that the Guidelines comply with current building legislation and the intent of the City of Mitcham Development Plan.
 However, Applicants are ultimately responsible to ensure that all construction complies with all state and local statutory requirements.

-If you have any concerns, helpful links are provided on the Blackwood Park website or alternatively check with your architect or builder.
+If you have any concerns, check with the council, your architect or builder.